Free Kindergarten Christian Homeschool Curriculum

 Read Alouds: Literature, Science, and History

-Reading to your child every day is important, especially as they are learning to read or preparing to learn to read.
+Reading to your child every day is important, especially as they are learning to read.
 It will help increase their interest in reading, model good reading skills, improve their vocabulary, and introduce them to new concepts.
-I suggest choosing classic children’s literature, poetry, Bible stories, and books about topics that interest your child in science and history.
+I suggest choosing classic children’s literature, poetry, Bible stories, and books that introduce basic concepts in science and history.
 You can borrow books from your local library or use free ebooks and audiobooks available online.

 Physical Education and Recess